pavanepour-k/ForziumAPI/README.md

 Developers continue to author endpoints in Python, but request handling, data validation, and heavy compute live in Rust.
 This division eliminates Python’s interpreter overhead for the hot path while keeping the ergonomic decorator API.

-ForziumAPI operates in two complementary modes:
+ForziumAPI operates in three complementary modes:

 - **Library Mode** – import the application and call handlers directly (zero HTTP cost, ideal for internal calls).
-- **Server Mode** – run the embedded Rust HTTP server (`forzium_engine::ForziumHttpServer`) that dispatches to Python handlers via PyO3.
+- **Rust Server Mode** – run the embedded Rust HTTP server (`forzium_engine::ForziumHttpServer`) that dispatches to Python handlers via PyO3.
+- **Python Fallback Mode** – automatically activates when Rust extensions are unavailable, providing a compatible API server in pure Python.

 The current package version is exported as `forzium.__version__ = "0.1.4"`.